 - sexual orientation

-Collectively we will provide leadership and commit time and resources to accomplish this objective while serving as a model to our members, both individuals and organizations, engaged in D+I endeavors.
+Collectively we will provide leadership and commit time and resources to accomplish these objectives, while serving as a model to our members and to individuals and organizations engaged in ensuring accessibility, diversity, and equitable and inclusive practices.

 We are committed to: